 hilariously enough, i received a notification from my apple watch one week after i published this tombstone that my average resting heart rate had fallen by 9 beats per minute (bpm) since the ultimatum deadline passed. more surprising was that the period of time where my watch detected my abnormal average almost perfectly correlated with when alfie's avoidance first began to be exhibited to the day i cut his avoidance off. prior to alfie's avoidance and after it, my average was and is consistently at 65 bpm, my baseline average. during alfie's avoidance (29 december 2025 to 24 february 2026 according to my watch), my average was at 74 bpm, a significant sustained increase. to me, this indicates that my body was already aware of alfie's avoidance behaviour from the moment it first began to seep into this connection. it also, unexpectedly, shows that the nervous system syncing/co-regulation i experienced with alfie (even in his avoidance) is physiologically observable. my body just understood and connected with alfie's that well, which matches my cognitive experience with alfie. my theory is that my body was physically experiencing the same avoidance and internal panic that alfie was experiencing (shared empathic resonance), i just knew alfie's state. this is why alfie feels like an open book to me, and that's why this connection mattered so much, and why cutting off alfie's avoidance had such a positive effect on me. i take this data as me making the right choice to refuse accepting alfie's avoidance.

-additionally, i was also looking further back to the day we met, to the exact time actually, and i realised that my apple watch actually recorded my heart rate through those first few moments. when i first saw alfie on the pier, my attention felt really drawn to him in a way that made me feel flustered and nervous. when i realised that i loved alfie, i also realised how that exact feeling i experienced was actually love at first sight. it felt like anxiety but slightly different in a way i had never experienced before. anyways, i first saw alfie at about 7:14pm on 24 november 2025. when looking at my apple watch data, my heart rate began to spike at 7:14pm. my heart rate when from 97 bpm before i saw him and spiked to roughly 115 to 125 bpm for the following 5 minutes. that is a significant spike, with a sustained increase of about 20 to 25 bpm. the data matches how i remembered feeling in that moment and all of my nervousness, and why i felt like my internal world shook from the way i was so drawn to him. i walked away from alfie for a bit before i came back and my heart rate settled as i sat and watched alfie fish, with my heart rate settling at an 80 to 100 bpm range. this was the biological data of the nervous system syncing i felt, and how i felt connected to the same frequency as alfie, even before i consciously understood it. all of this data on it's own can't prove anything, but when it is paired with the context of the situations, photographic evidence, time stamps, nervous system memory, and my awareness, the data does work to support the fact that i did find alfie to be a really important boy to me from the moment i met him. my body showed so many signs that alfie mattered, and my heart rate data is just one of the multiple different forms of data that show that. and as such, when i wrote about loving alfie with every cell in my body, i wasn't kidding. i really do feel love for alfie in my body and it shows up in all sorts of different involuntary primal ways that i had never experienced before. that's why alfie is so uniquely different to me, and why i care about him so much. i know he felt it too. it is disappointing that despite all of this, he ended up choosing to avoid me.
+additionally, i was also looking further back to the day we met, to the exact time actually, and i realised that my apple watch actually recorded my heart rate through those first few moments. when i first saw alfie on the pier, my attention felt really drawn to him in a way that made me feel flustered and nervous. when i realised that i loved alfie, i also realised how that exact feeling i experienced was actually love at first sight. it felt like anxiety but slightly different in a way i had never experienced before. anyways, i first saw alfie at about 7:14pm on 24 november 2025. when looking at my apple watch data, my heart rate began to spike at 7:14pm. my heart rate went from 97 bpm before i saw him and spiked to roughly 115 to 125 bpm for the following 5 minutes. that is a significant spike, with a sustained increase of about 20 to 25 bpm. the data matches how i remembered feeling in that moment and all of my nervousness, and why i felt like my internal world shook from the way i was so drawn to him. i walked away from alfie for a bit before i came back and my heart rate settled as i sat and watched alfie fish, with my heart rate settling at an 80 to 100 bpm range. this was the biological data of the nervous system syncing i felt, and how i felt connected to the same frequency as alfie, even before i consciously understood it. all of this data on its own can't prove anything, but when it is paired with the context of the situations, photographic evidence, time stamps, nervous system memory, and my awareness, the data does work to support the fact that i did find alfie to be a really important boy to me from the moment i met him. my body showed so many signs that alfie mattered, and my heart rate data is just one of the multiple different forms of data that show that. and as such, when i wrote about loving alfie with every cell in my body, i wasn't kidding. i really do feel love for alfie in my body and it shows up in all sorts of different involuntary primal ways that i had never experienced before. that's why alfie is so uniquely different to me, and why i care about him so much. i know he felt it too. it is disappointing that despite all of this, he ended up choosing to avoid me.

 what was alfie trying to avoid?

-in the world of avoidant behaviour (like alfie's own behaviour), what goes unsaid is often more telling than what is said. this is because if the person is running away from their own feelings, they actively suppress their ability to communicate clearly. often, a lack of denial is the biggest sign that something was true for the person avoiding. this is because truthful denial is a very easy solution to make situations go away, unless the person avoiding knows that it would be lying if they denied it. so what was alfie not denying? tellingly, alfie never denied feeling the resonance that i was describing. alfie never said that he didn't love me, that he wasn't queer, or that he didn't miss me. rather what alfie named was discomfort and weirdness, which is him actually describing how he feels about himself, even if it was projected onto me. discomfort is often a somatic sign of intense feelings being suppressed by avoidance, as both the high level of mental effort required to suppress emotions and the unprocessed emotional energy itself lead to physiological responses. alfie's body needed to express the emotions he was trying to avoid, so it came out as discomfort. as for weirdness, i mean alfie was struggling to accept himself, and given our similarities, it makes sense that how he felt about himself was projected onto me (even though i didn't deserve to be disrespected nor did i rely on alfie for validation). and besides, what's wrong with being weird? my weirdness is literally just part of who i am, and that's why i understand alfie so well. it's a shared weirdness. "normal" people structurally don't understand me and they don't need to. how can people who do not understand me accurately value me? look at everything i've done, they were done my own way with my values and integrity. it's a personalised approach to a personalised connection. anyways, so why was alfie trying to avoid and suppress? my experience with my own avoidance, alfie's avoidance and his dad suggested alfie was constrained by a lack of self-acceptance, internalised homophobia, a culture of toxic masculinity, a lack of emotional safety/maturity/clarity, frequent exposure to harm (eg. unhealthy control and manipulation), and internalised shame, just to name a few. this is in addition to feeling cultural pressure that discourages and minimises the way that alfie feels emotions. this suggests that alfie is currently (at the very least) in the closet, fearful of his father, and in an incompatible environment (both at home and in his day-to-day environment), none of which is particularly shocking. alfie's avoidance is an unhealthy survival mechanism that emerged to be able to survive the hostile environment of his family home, but it came at the cost of losing his own identity and losing the boy that loved him fully. this indicates that alfie actually needs to leave his home at the first opportunity to save himself, and that long-term he also needs to move internationally because a culture that embraces tall poppy syndrome (like in australia and new zealand) will continue to actively harm alfie.
+in the world of avoidant behaviour (like alfie's own behaviour), what goes unsaid is often more telling than what is said. this is because if the person is running away from their own feelings, they actively suppress their ability to communicate clearly. often, a lack of denial is the biggest sign that something was true for the person avoiding. this is because truthful denial is a very easy solution to make situations go away, unless the person avoiding knows that it would be lying if they denied it. so what was alfie not denying? tellingly, alfie never denied feeling the resonance that i was describing. alfie never said that he didn't love me, that he wasn't queer, or that he didn't miss me. rather what alfie named was discomfort and weirdness, which is him actually describing how he feels about himself, even if it was projected onto me. discomfort is often a somatic sign of intense feelings being suppressed by avoidance, as both the high level of mental effort required to suppress emotions and the unprocessed emotional energy itself lead to physiological responses. alfie's body needed to express the emotions he was trying to avoid, so it came out as discomfort. as for weirdness, i mean alfie was struggling to accept himself, and given our similarities, it makes sense that how he felt about himself was projected onto me (even though i didn't deserve to be disrespected nor did i rely on alfie for validation). and besides, what's wrong with being weird? my weirdness is literally just part of who i am, and that's why i understand alfie so well. it's a shared weirdness. "normal" people structurally don't understand me and they don't need to. how can people who do not understand me accurately value me? look at everything i've done, they were done my own way with my values and integrity. it's a personalised approach to a personalised connection.

 the current failure of mean boy alfie